ada-lyn/ada-lyn.github.io/index.md

 ### Dataset

 We will use an [Amazon Dataset](http://jmcauley.ucsd.edu/data/amazon/) that consist multiple millions of Amazon reviews.
-More precisely, it contains (amongst other informations that will not be used) the following informations for each review:
+More precisely, it contains (amongst other information that will not be used) the following information for each review:

 - `marketplace` : The "country of Amazon".
 Data is available for the United Stated, United Kingdom, France, Germany and Japan
 - `customer_id` : A unique id representing the user who wrote the review